Trustees

 As a Head of School who has been in Education for 27 years, I have come to appreciate organisations that support and help children to flourish.
 Often our systems are set up to support children with serious challenges or children who are talented and gifted, but there are often many children who are overlooked – Huckleberries is a safe haven for learners who are overlooked or missed as their needs are not at the end of the continuum.
 I believe education should cater to all and so I am honoured to be able to serve in our charity.
 My time in education has seen me work in numerous schools within the state and independent sectors across different countries and I have been involved in senior management for over a decade.

-At Huckleberries I offer my experience on safeguarding of children within education, current and future educational programmes and curricula, as well as ensuring good governance of the Charity.
+At Huckleberries I offer my experience on safeguarding of children within education, as Safeguarding Lead, current and future educational programmes and curricula, as well as ensuring good governance of the Charity.

 I hold service to others, empathy and compassion, and kindness as values to live by, and I believe Huckleberries embodies all of these values.
 Helping children to navigate life is a great privilege – with the hope that they will be able to one day pay forward the service and kindness they have experienced.